Milton Fies: Awards and accolades

-Fies was vice-president of the DeBardeleben company, and was appointed as a consulting engineer of the United States Bureau of Mines by Harold L. Ickes in 1939.
-In 1949 work was begun on a mine near Madisonville, Kentucky that was to be named after him.
+Fies was the vice-president of the DeBardeleben company, and was appointed as a consulting engineer of the United States Bureau of Mines by Harold L. Ickes in 1939.
+In 1949, work was begun on a mine near Madisonville, Kentucky that was to be named after him.
 The mine was opened in a ceremony in 1950 attended by Fies.
 In 1952 Fies was a nominee for the 1952 "Man of the South" hall of fame rune by Dixie Business.
 Fies received the "Conservation Service Award" from the US department of the interior in 1956.
 He was also declared a "Golden Citizen" by the Birmingham Advertiser Club in the same year.
 The Alabama legislature declared Fies an "outstanding civic and industrial leader" in a resolution passed by the legislature in 1965.

 His wrote a history entitled "A Man with a Light on his Cap-Being a Brief Chronicle of Coal Mining in Walker County: 1912-1960, which published in 1960.
 Fies died in 1970 at the age of 88.